skabou/ai-edit/README.md

 # aiEdit

 aiEdit is a Python-based tool for automating document and code reviews using custom agents.
 It is designed for teams managing large sets of content, enabling scalable review and maintenance workflows.
 Agents are defined in the `agents` folder and can be customized for your needs and integrated with other workflows.
-Example agents are provided for demonstration purposes and should not be used in production without review.

 ## Prerequisites